RafaMR/Project-3-IronPump/README.md

 Workout Detail - /workout/:id - Visualize single workout details.

-Workout Add - /workout/add - Allows user to post workout.
+Workout Add - /workout/add - Allows user to post workout. (should list all exercises and allow user to select which exercises go into the new workout)

 Workout Edit - /workout/:id/edit - Allows user to post workout.